 The Wetlands Impact Tracker follows the development of federal permitting under the U.S. Army Corps of Engineers (USACE).
-The USACE evaluates permit applications for any work, including oil and gas projects, in the Nation’s navigable waters.
+The USACE evaluates permit applications for work in Waters of the United States.
 Similar to other dashboards on the Climate Program Portal, the Wetlands Impact Tracker makes accessible to a broad audience valuable data from key federal programs related to climate change.

-The Wetlands Impact Tracker compiles public notices of those permit applications, typically stored in PDFs.
-The data pulled from these notices can help users better understand the impact of development projects on sensitive areas by revealing and summarizing individual notices, and aggregating information for advocacy work, public comments on proposed projects, and more.
+The Wetlands Impact Tracker compiles public notices of individual permit applications, typically stored in PDFs.
+These permits are issued for activities that have more than minimal adverse impacts to Waters of the United States and are also known as 404 permits, in reference to Section 404 of the Clean Water Act.
+Notices found in this tool do not cover General, Programmatic, or Regional permits.
+The data pulled from these notices can help users better understand the impacts of proposed development and restoration projects by revealing and summarizing notices.
+This aggregated information can be utilized for advocacy work, public comments on proposed projects, cumulative impact analysis, and more.
+The dashboard also contains information compiled from final permits issued for projects, where available.
 We encourage you to use this tool to explore and better understand how development projects are impacting the communities you work with and live in.

 Methodology

-The Wetlands Impact Tracker is a collaborative effort between Atlas Public Policy, the Environmental Policy Innovation Center, Healthy Gulf, and the Environmental Impact Data Collaborative at Georgetown University’s Massive Data Institute at the McCourt School of Public Policy.
-Efforts include data collection, processing, analysis, outreach, and dashboarding.
+The Wetlands Impact Tracker is a collaborative effort between Atlas Public Policy and Environmental Policy Innovation Center.
+Efforts include data collection, processing, analysis, outreach, dashboarding, and ongoing maintenance.

-The current version of the Tracker includes the following four USACE districts (out of 38 total districts): Jacksonville, Mobile, New Orleans, and Galveston.
-The states, or parts of states, that those districts cover include Alabama, Florida, Georgia, Louisiana, Mississippi, and Texas.
-Some of the notices tracked also exist in Puerto Rico and the U.S. Virgin Islands.
+The current version of the Tracker includes Section 404 public notices from the following U.S. Army Corps of Engineers districts: Alaska, Baltimore, Buffalo, Caribbean, Charleston, Chicago, Detroit, Fort Worth, Galveston, Huntington, Jacksonville, Kansas City, Little Rock, Los Angeles, Louisville, Memphis, Mobile, Nashville, New England, New Orleans, New York, Norfolk, Omaha, Philadelphia, Pittsburgh, Portland, Rock Island, Sacramento, San Francisco, Savannah, Seattle, St. Paul, Walla Walla, and Wilmington.
+In addition to states, some of the notices tracked also exist in Puerto Rico and the U.S. Virgin Islands.
 Each district has its own website where it publishes the public notices.
-Data is currently available for all four districts dating back to 2012, depending on the information that has been made publicly available on each district’s website.
-The dashboard contains two tabs: Overview and Notice Details.
+Data is currently available for all districts dating back to 2012, depending on the information that has been made publicly available on each district’s website.
+The dashboard contains two tabs: Overview and Cumulative Impacts.
 Navigation between the two tabs is controlled by the two buttons on top of the dashboard.
-The entire dashboard is interactive and users are encouraged to click around to explore and better understand the data.
+The entire dashboard is interactive, and users are encouraged to click around to explore and better understand the data.
 Clicking on different parts of the charts and maps will filter the dashboard accordingly.
-For example, clicking on the notice category “Ports” will filter the Key Metrics and highlighted dots on the interactive map to display only facilities and data tied to facilities classified as “Ports”.
+For example, clicking on the notice category “Marina” will filter the Key Metrics and highlighted dots on the interactive map to display only facilities and data tied to facilities classified as “Marina”.

 The data presented on the Tracker can be filtered in many ways.
-There is a yellow filter pane on the right side of the dashboard to help users find an exact data point.
+Each page has a pre-selected number of on-page filters that users can adjust (i.e. Date Published on the Overview tab).
+There is also a yellow filter bar on the right side of the dashboard containing additional filters to help users find an exact data point.
 Users can apply one or many filters at the same time by expanding the pane, setting the desired filter, and clicking “Apply filter.”

 This Tracker was created with those who live and work in affected communities in mind.
-Historically, advocates and organizations who want to understand how projects develop in their communities could only acquire that information by manually combing through USACE district websites and fragmented PDF documentation.
-This dashboard addresses those issue by allowing users to more easily find the information they need:
+Historically, advocates and organizations who wanted to understand how projects develop in their communities could only acquire that information by manually combing through USACE district websites and fragmented PDF documentation and FOIAing the district for information on permits issued to projects.
+This dashboard addresses those issues by allowing users to more easily find the information they need:

-• The information gathered by the Tracker is also suitable for users who want to provide public comment on proposed projects, raise awareness about developments in their communities, learn about where restoration funding is going, and much more.
+- The information gathered by the Tracker is also suitable for users who want to provide public comments on proposed projects, raise awareness about developments in their communities, learn about where restoration funding is going, and much more.

 What is the scope of the data collected here?

 Public notices are pulled directly from USACE web pages (RSS feed) and the accompanying documentation for each of the districts covered.
 Each district has its own webpage where it publishes notices for public view.
-The current iteration of the Tracker includes the following USACE districts: Jacksonville, Mobile, New Orleans, and Galveston.
-Data is scrapped from the first publicly available notice, beginning in 2012 through present day.
-Special notices are excluded from the dashboard as they usually are not assigned a permitting number.
-If interested in special notices, users must visit the district websites directly.
-Special notices include information such as an announcement of changes in permitting criteria, rules, and events.
+The current iteration of the Tracker includes the following USACE districts: Alaska, Baltimore, Buffalo, Caribbean, Charleston, Chicago, Detroit, Fort Worth, Galveston, Huntington, Jacksonville, Kansas City, Little Rock, Los Angeles, Louisville, Memphis, Mobile, Nashville, New England, New Orleans, New York, Norfolk, Omaha, Philadelphia, Pittsburgh, Portland, Rock Island, Sacramento, San Francisco, Savannah, Seattle, St. Paul, Walla Walla, and Wilmington.
+Data is scraped from the first publicly available notice, beginning in 2012 through present day.
+Final permit information has been collected from data returned through a freedom of information act (FOIA) request of USACE for data the ORM system, the database where finalized permits are maintained.

 How often is the data updated?